 This is the first of a two course series.
 This class is intended to encourage students to reflect on their experiences, belief systems, and values and the impact those experiences, values, and beliefs have on practice with children and families.
-The second class in this series (Multicultural Practices: Curriculum and Implementation) will introduce students to the creation, implementation, and evaluation of inclusionary and antibias curricula and environments.
+The second class in this series (Multicultural Practices: Curriculum and Implementation) will introduce students to the creation, implementation, and evaluation of inclusionary and anti-bias curricula and environments.

-- 1. Identify the influences on self-identity, including culture, race, language, gender, sexual orientation, physical ability, and class. - 2.
-Recognize others identities as the product of cultural, linguistic and class influences. - 3.
-Assess cultural-, linguistic-, and class-related experiences and needs in learning communities for young children (infancy-school age) and their families.
+- Analyze systemic inequities and power dynamics within the structural and historical context of US Public schools, and identify issues of access and exclusion. - Reflect on influences on identity and examine unconscious biases.
+(This includes but is not limited to culture, race, language, gender, sexual orientation, physical ability, and class.) - Articulate educational practices which inform antiracist, culturally-responsive pedagogy and inclusive learning environments. - Assess cultural-, linguistic-, and class-related experiences and needs in learning communities for young children (infancy-school age) and their families.